Prathmesh-Deval/CNN-based-ID-Card-classifier/README.md

 data augmentation to create enough dataset from which we can train our module.

-# import below necessary modules-
+# install below necessary modules-

 pip install
 numpy,